gertjanklein/copy-iris-items/doc/configuration.md

   This is mostly useful to reduce CSP license count usage on older systems.
 (CSP licenses are used as items are retrieved using a CSP API.)
+* **augment_from** (filename) specifies an external toml file to merge into the current one.
+It can be used to specify settings used in multiple toml files once.
+The toml file must have the same structure as the regular one, but does not have to be complete.
 * **disable_eol_fix** (true|false, default false) allows disabling a fix
   that saves the proper number of newlines when exporting CSP and routine items.
 Before version 0.4.7, one final newline was stripped.